crowdphobic/JWT_TOKEN_EXAMPLE/README.md

 # Node.js jsonwebtoken Example

-> An example of how to protect routes and get a token
+> An example to generate JWT token and verify it.

 ## Quick Start